Who's affected

 🏠

 Local news organizations have depended on police scanner access for decades.
-It's not just about chasing fires—scanner monitoring is fundamental to how newsrooms operate.
+It's not about chasing fires β€” scanner monitoring is woven into how newsrooms staff, schedule, and decide what to cover.

 Result: Delayed coverage, missed stories, reduced relevance

-Result: Increased costs or reduced coverage—often both
+Result: Increased costs or reduced coverage, often both

-Competitive Positioning
+Competitive positioning

 Result: Declining viewership, reduced advertising revenue